neutralinojs/neutralinojs.github.io/docs/api/filesystem.md

 - `size` Number: Size in bytes.
 - `isFile` Boolean: `true` if the path represents a normal file.
 - `isDirectory` Boolean: `true` if the path represents a directory.
-- `createdAt` Number: Unix time of the file creation in milliseconds (Note: The meaning of this values varies on different operating systems).
+- `createdAt` Number: Unix time of the file creation in milliseconds (Note: The meaning of this value varies on different operating systems).
 - `modifiedAt` Number: Unix time of the last file modification in milliseconds.

 ```js